Naga-Rajasekhar/project_7-headset_cart/README.md

 <hr>

-# This project took around 5 hours to complete it
+# It took around 5 hours to design this web page